-If you all come to Shenska regularly, you know fashion photography is one of the closest subjects to my heart.
-Honestly, as long as I remember, I’ve always been that kid scrapbooking photographs of models, celebrities, clothes, and beautiful locations.
+If you all come here regularly, you know photography is one of the closest subjects to my heart.
+Honestly, as long as I can remember, I’ve always been that kid scrapbooking photographs of models, celebrities, clothes, and beautiful locations.
 I guess this blog seems to be a fitting result of those childhood activities?

-Since I know a lot of you enjoy these kind of posts, today I decided to share everything I learned about fashion photography so far.
-If you have any more questions regarding blogging or photography, please keep them coming.
+Since I know a lot of you enjoy these kind of posts, today I decided to share everything I learned so far and include some photography tips!
+If you have any more questions regarding blogging or taking photos, please keep them coming.
 I’ll do my best to answer them all.
 Nothing gives me more pleasure than knowing what I do matters and that it brings you value. 😉

 Wearing: c/o Shein dress